What to consider when your student wants to study abroad

 - Call the Study Abroad office with any and all questions and concerns!

 Did you enjoy reading this article?
 Sign up for UniversityParent’s weekly eNewsletter and purchase the Guide to Supporting Your Student’s Freshman Year for additional tips, insight, and to help your college student succeed.
-You may also add to the discussion and get feedback from fellow college parents by joining our College Parents’ Facebook group.
+You may also add to the discussion and get feedback from fellow college parents by joining our Community Forum and College Parents’ Facebook group.